 Where to buy

-Want your own toadstool coral to care for your in your saltwater aquarium?
+Want your own toadstool coral to care for in your saltwater aquarium?
 The best place to get one, in my opinion, is to make a trade for or purchase a frag from a fellow hobbyist in the area.
 That will give you the greatest chance of success while simultaneously costing you the least.
 Of course, you could also secure your specimen from a local fish store or online.
-If you do, try to get an aquaculture, rather than a wild-caught specimen.
+If you do, try to get aquaculture, rather than a wild-caught specimen.

 For more information